jenncoon/terms/README.md

 © 2026 Jennifer Coon.
 All rights reserved.

-Free for educational use by individual instructors under the terms of Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+Free for educational use by individual instructors.
 Commercial use of any kind requires prior written permission.
 See LICENSE file for details.

 ## Attribution